1926 Auckland Rugby League season: Auckland Rugby League News

+Club teams by grade participation

 Athletic club name change

 At the annual general meeting of the Athletic Rugby League Football Club the idea of adopting the name of Grafton Athletic was discussed though no decision was made at the time it was later agreed to change the club name to Grafton.
 They were known as 'Maritime' from their formation in 1918 and remained as such for four years until the start of the 1922 season when they changed their name to Athletic.
 They remained 'Athletic' for four years until deciding to change their name again in this 1926 season to Grafton Athletic.
 There had previously already been a Grafton Athletic club which formed in 1914 under the leadership of Karl Ifwersen and they survived for seven years until the 1920 season which was their last after Ifwersen switched back to the rugby code.

 Senior competitions

 Nominations were received for 13 teams to compete in the Senior Grade.
 It was decided to have an A section and a B section like the 1925 season.
 In the A section competing for the Monteith Shield would be the same 7 teams as the previous year.
 They were Ponsonby United, City Rovers, Marist Old Boys, Devonport United, Richmond Rovers, Newton Rangers, and Grafton Athletic (previously named 'Maritime' from 1918–21 and then Athletic from 1922–25).
 The same 5 teams would compete in the B section with the addition of Parnell.
 The teams in that section were Northcote, Kingsland, Ellerslie, Mangere (not the present day club), Otahuhu, and Parnell.

 Jim Parkes who had moved to Auckland and begun playing for Richmond was also to coach the side.
 With the Monteith Shield competition nearing its later stages L Taylor joined the Richmond club from the Whitiora club in Hamilton.
 He scored 54 points in just 6 games for Richmond which meant he finished as the second highest scorer for the season behind Maurice Wetherill.
 During the season the New Zealand team was chosen to tour England and many clubs were hard hit by player losses to the tour.
 Wetherill was almost a certainty to make the tour but was unavailable to tour.
 He remained with his City Rovers team who qualified for the final with Ponsonby United but could not lead them to the title.